COBISS Platform – Co-operative Online Bibliographic System and Services

 • Option of searching the COBIB union catalogue and the data, stored in dCOBISS

-The COBISS3/Acquisitions software module consists of the following procedures for acquiring library materials (monographs) and managing financial resources in funds:
+The Acquisitions software module module consists of the following procedures for acquiring library materials (monographs) and managing financial resources in funds:

-• purchase, comprising orders (standard orders, pre-orders, on approval orders, blanket orders), order cancellation, prepayment for and receipt of items ordered, payment of items received (receipt of invoices and monitoring of the funds balance);
+• purchase, comprising orders, order cancellation, prepayment for and receipt of items ordered, payment of items received and monitoring the funds situation);

 • claims for non-delivered items, received items and received invoices;